radiac/nanodjango/docs/tutorial.rst

         ...

 The ``@app.route("/")`` decorator serves this view at the url ``/``, and the view function is passed the request as it would in a normal Django project.
+You can decorate both normal and async views in the same way.

 From there we can do anything we would in a normal Django view - eg add more decorators, process the request, use Django forms.
 We then either return a standard Django